Impact of insolvency on consumer rights

 When a business goes bust and can’t pay its debts on time, this is called insolvency.

-Someone from outside the business, known as an external administrator, is appointed to try to save the business, or to wind it down and try to repay its debts.
+Someone from outside the business, known as an external administrator, is appointed to try to save the business, sell the business, or to wind it down and try to repay its debts.

 ‘Insolvency practitioners’, ‘voluntary administrators’, ‘liquidators’ and ‘receivers’ are all types of external administrators.